A comprehensive guide to Alice’s home shire, ‘The Land of the Summer People’.

 Best for: A classic pub

-The Lord Poulett Arms, Hinton Saint George
+The Lord Poulett Arms, Hinton St George

 Everything you’d want from a country pub, from home-cooked pies to hearty pints.
 There are rooms to stay in, most with slipper or roll-top baths, and some are dog-friendly.